Joshanson527/LedPanelLib/README.md

 setPlateRGB(intArray[]); // Fills the panel with a color.
-Takes a 3 element array of integers containing the red, green, and blue values from 0-255 setPlateHSV(intArray[]); // Does the same thing as setPlateRGB, but takes hue, saturation, and value instead drawLineRGB(x0, y0, x1, y1, intArray[]); // Takes the endpoints of a line, and the RGB color value the same way as setPlateRGB drawLineHSV(x0, y0, x1, y1, intArray[]); // Does the same thing as drawLineRGb, but takes hue, saturation, and value instead
+Takes a 3 element array of integers containing the red, green, and blue values from 0-255 setPlateHSV(intArray[]); // Does the same thing as setPlateRGB, but takes hue, saturation, and value instead drawLineRGB(x0, y0, x1, y1, intArray[]); // Takes the endpoints of a line, and the RGB color value the same way as setPlateRGB drawLineHSV(x0, y0, x1, y1, intArray[]); // Does the same thing as drawLineRGB, but takes hue, saturation, and value instead rainbow(full, speed, x0, y0, x1, y1); // Draws rainbow effect on LED panel, see Led.java for documentation
 ```